Orlando Quevedo: Episcopacy

-Quevedo was appointed Bishop-Prelate of Kidapawan by Pope John Paul II on 28 October 1980.
+Quevedo was appointed Bishop-Prelate of Kidapawan by Pope John Paul II on October 28, 1980.
 Upon the prelature's elevation to diocese, he assumed the title Bishop of Kidapawan.

-On 22 March 1986, he was named Archbishop of Nueva Segovia in Ilocos Sur, and on 30 May 1998, he was named Archbishop of Cotabato.
+On March 22, 1986, he was named Archbishop of Nueva Segovia in Ilocos Sur, and on May 30, 1998, he was named Archbishop of Cotabato.

 Cardinal

-On 12 January 2014, Pope Francis named Quevedo as one of 19 men to be inducted into the College of Cardinals in the consistory of 22 February 2014, with the titular church of Santa Maria "Regina Mundi" a Torre Spaccata.
+On January 12, 2014, Pope Francis named Quevedo as one of 19 men to be inducted into the College of Cardinals in the consistory of February 22, 2014, with the titular church of Santa Maria "Regina Mundi" a Torre Spaccata.
 He is the first cardinal from Mindanao and, until his 80th birthday, the second Filipino cardinal-elector, along with Luis Antonio Tagle, Archbishop of Manila.
 Pope Francis named him member in Pontifical Council for Justice and Peace and Pontifical Council for Inter-religious Dialogue.

-On 6 November 2018, Pope Francis accepted Quevedo's resignation as archbishop.
+On November 6, 2018, Pope Francis accepted Quevedo's resignation as archbishop, and appointed Angelito Lampon as his successor.

-Cardinal Quevedo ceased to be a cardinal-elector on his 80th birthday.
+Cardinal Quevedo ceased to be a cardinal-elector on his 80th birthday in 2019.

+Due to COVID-19 pandemic travel restrictions and the vacancy of the Apostolic Nunciature to the Philippines, Cardinal Quevedo installed Charlie M. Inzon as the sixth Apostolic Vicar of Jolo on April 4, 2020, and Jose Cabantan as Archbishop of Cagayan de Oro on August 28, 2020.

 Other posts

-In 1994 Quevedo received the most votes for election to the General Council of the Secretariat of the Synod of Bishops in Rome.
+In 1994, Quevedo received the most votes for election to the General Council of the Secretariat of the Synod of Bishops in Rome.

 Quevedo is a former secretary-general of the Federation of Asian Bishops' Conferences and former president of the Catholic Bishops' Conference of the Philippines.